joelambert1/Inventory-Management/README.md

 # Inventory-Management
+Appointment app is the one that uses SQL not this one!

 Inventory Management system that stores parts, products with associated parts.
 Implements searching/sorting and data manipulation.

 Inventory management system made using java, fxml, javafx, scenebuilder